2 Canadian police officers among 4 dead in shooting; 1 suspect in custody

 Two police officers were among the four people shot and killed Friday morning in the Canadian city of Fredericton, New Brunswick, police said.

-Fredericton Police tweeted “one suspect” was in custody, however, it was unclear if authorities were seeking any other suspects.
-Police later tweeted that “there is no further threat to the public, and lockdowns are not required at this time.”
-The department confirmed the crime scene was “contained” and they would be investigating.
+On Saturday, authorities identified the two slain civilians as Donald Robichaud, 42, and Bobbie Lee Wright, 32.
+A Facebook post by Wright earlier this month said the pair were in a romantic relationship, the Globe and Mail reported.

-“No names [of the victims] are being released at this time.
-Please appreciate this is a difficult time for their families and our colleagues.
-We will provide more info when we can,” authorities wrote on Twitter.
+Fredericton police responded to calls of shots fired around 7:10 a.m., Deputy Police Chief Martin Gaudet said.
+After arriving to the scene, officers saw two civilian victims on the ground before getting shot themselves.

 Earlier Friday morning officials tweeted to caution residents to avoid Brookside Drive due to an “ongoing incident.”
-Later, police confirmed four people had been killed in the incident.
+Later, police confirmed four people had been killed.
 It was not immediately clear what caused the shooting.

 Residents told CBC News the gunshots sounded like popping noises.